 Albrecht must have come up with the $3,500 due, since he was operating the brewery later in '71.
 Perhaps the loss of the Adami family's expertise was not easily replaced and Albrecht was struggling.

 From 1869 to 1874, Jacob Adams (no longer using Adami) was a teamster for the Mason Brewery.
 Henry Adams became a brewer for Kleinclaus, Fauss & Co's Willow Brewery in 1873.

-In 1873, Jacob Adams re-gained control of the Broadway Brewery by partnering with the building's owner, John Specht, son of the brewery's founder, Jacob Specht.
+In 1873, Jacob Adams re-gained control of the Broadway Brewery by partnering with the building's new owner, John Heinrich Specht, son of the brewery's founder, Jacob Specht, who died in April of that year.
 The June 11, 1873 edition of the German language newspaper, Abend Post, ran the first of many ads stating:".. we took over the above brewery for our own and will still brew the best Lager-beer."
 The ad also mentioned that there was a Ball Room connected with the brewery.

 By 1875, Jacob Adams had purchased Specht's interest in the brewery, becoming the sole proprietor, and he also purchased the building from Specht.